-Micah does not take this confidence in the Lord as an excuse to sin, he recognises his short coming and expects to bear indignation for his offence but is confident in light of this humility and internal honesty that the Lord will vindicate Him as his Judge
+Micah does not take this confidence in the Lord as an excuse to sin.
+He recognises his short comings and expects to bear indignation for his offence but is confident in light of this humility and internal honesty that the Lord will vindicate him as his Judge.

 God is our shepherd

 Shepherd your people with your staff, the flock of your inheritance, who dwell alone in a forest in the midst of a garden land; let them graze in Bashan and Gilead as in the days of old.
 (Micah 7:14, ESV)

 God is the shepherd of all His elect people, both Israel and the Church.

 Who is a God like you, pardoning iniquity and passing over transgression for the remnant of his inheritance?
 He does not retain his anger forever, because he delights in steadfast love.
 (Micah 7:18, ESV)

 What a pivotal, awesome, overarching truth, God delights in steadfast love, and because of this delight He pardons the iniquity and transgression of His elect remnant.

 We can have confidence in God’s desire to forgive us and not stay angry with us because we can be confident in His steadfast love and His right, joy and ability to fulfil that which He desires.

 Free at last

 He will again have compassion on us; he will tread our iniquities underfoot.
 You will cast all our sins into the depths of the sea.
 (Micah 7:19, ESV)